Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Model Analysis

-In this section, we first present the analysis results of our model.
-Then, we will show the quantitative evaluation and visual comparison.
-For all the model analysis parts (Sec.~\ref{subsec:model_analysis}$\sim$\ref{subsec:efficiency}), we conduct experiments with a 32$\times$32 LR patch size, running $4\times10^5$ steps.
-Furthermore, we train and evaluate each of the methods ten times and gather the mean and standard deviation to inspect the performance more accurately.
-One thing to note here is that we represent the number of operations by Mult-Adds.
+In this section, we first present the internal analysis of our model.
+Here, we train and evaluate each of the methods ten times and gather the mean and standard deviation to inspect the performance more accurately.
+One thing to note here is that we represent the number of operations by MultAdds.
 It is the number of composite multiply-accumulate operations for a single image.
-We assume the HR image to be 720p (1280$\times$720) to calculate Mult-Adds.

-To evaluate the performance on the quantitative view, we use LPIPS and NIMA scores.
-Both metrics are designed to capture the perceptual quality.
-We use the LPIPS settings of the AlexNet with the fine-tuned linear layer (AlexNet-linear, version 0.1), and MobileNet for the NIMA backbone model.
+We assume the HR image to be 720p (1280$\times$720) to calculate MultAdds.
+For the internal performance evaluation on the quantitative view, we use LPIPS~\cite{zhang2018perceptual} and NIMA~\cite{talebi2018nima} scores to capture the perceptual quality of the output images.
+We use the LPIPS settings of the AlexNet~\cite{alexnet} with the fine-tuned linear layer (AlexNet-linear, version 0.1), and MobileNet~\cite{mobilenets} for the NIMA backbone model.